Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 When per-record cost is reliable

-The per-record figure is most reliable for mid-volume breaches in the range of approximately 10,000 to 1 million records.
+The per-record figure is most reliable for mid-volume breaches in the range of approximately 10,000 to 100,000 records, which matches the range IBM actually studied (2,960 to 113,620 compromised records in the 2025 report).
 Within this range the per-record cost behaves as a stable multiplier and is the right number to use for back-of-envelope breach-cost estimation.
-Below the lower bound and above the upper bound the relationship breaks down for different reasons.
+Below the lower bound and above the upper bound the relationship breaks down for different reasons, and IBM's own methodology FAQ states it is not consistent with the research to use per-record cost for breaches involving millions of records.

 For breaches below approximately 10,000 records, fixed costs dominate.
 The cost of forensic investigation does not scale linearly with record count: a forensic engagement for a 1,000-record breach still requires a minimum of $50K-$200K.
 The cost of legal counsel is similarly fixed at the lower end.
 The cost of regulator notification is a per-event cost rather than a per-record cost.
 The result is that effective per-record cost for small breaches can run into the thousands of dollars even though the per-record sector figure is much lower.

-For breaches above approximately 1 million records, fixed-cost amortisation reduces the effective per-record cost materially.
+For breaches above approximately 100,000 records, fixed-cost amortisation reduces the effective per-record cost materially.
 Mega-breaches at the 100 million record scale typically show effective per-record cost in the $5-$25 range.
-The Yahoo breach (3 billion records, approximately $470M total cost) implies a per-record cost of approximately $0.16, far below any sector benchmark.
-The Change Healthcare 2024 breach (190 million records, $2.45B+ total cost) implies a per-record cost of approximately $13, again well below the $408 PHI sector figure.
-The amortisation effect is real and material at scale.
+The Yahoo breach (3 billion records, approximately $470M total cost) implies a per-record cost of approximately $0.16, far below any benchmark.
+The Change Healthcare 2024 breach (190 million records, $2.45B+ total cost) implies a per-record cost of approximately $13, again far below the $160 customer-PII figure.
+The amortisation effect is real and material at scale, which is exactly why IBM warns against extrapolating its per-record figures to mega-breaches.

 Section PR.4